robertsmrek/Parallel-RGB-Histogram-Computation-with-OpenMP/README.md

 ### Histogram Computation Approaches

-1. **Sequential:** The baseline approach computes the histograms sequentially without any parallelization.
-It calculates the histograms for each channel (R, G, B) and the combined RGB histogram.
+1. **Sequential:** Loops over each pixel and updates the R, G, and B histogram arrays directly.
+No race conditions since it runs on a single thread.
+This method serves as the correctness baseline.

 2. **Parallel (No Sync):** Uses OpenMP to parallelize the nested loops.
 All threads update the same shared histogram arrays simultaneously without protection, leading to race conditions and incorrect results.

 3. **Parallel (Critical Sections):** Wraps each histogram update within a `#pragma omp critical` block, ensuring that only one thread updates the shared histogram at any given time.
 This prevents race conditions but may slow down the computation.

-4. **Parallel (Local Histograms):** Each thread computes its own local histograms for each channel.
-After all threads finish, the local histograms are merged into the final histograms.
-This approach minimizes contention and is usually the best performance/accuracy trade-off.
+4. **Parallel (Local Histograms):** Each thread maintains its own local histogram arrays (private copies), avoiding race conditions during the pixel processing.
+After the parallel loop, these local histograms are merged into the global arrays.
+This method is typically the fastest correct approach.

 ### Synchronization Techniques

--   **No Synchronization:** This approach demonstrates the effects
+-   **No Synchronization:** Fast but produces incorrect results due to concurrent, unsynchronized updates.
+This approach demonstrates the importance of proper synchronization.

--   **Critical Sections:** Uses `#pragma omp critical` to protect the shared histogram arrays.
-This ensures that only one thread can update the histogram at a time, preventing
+-   **Critical Sections:** Ensures correctness by serializing access to the histogram arrays, at the cost of potential performance loss due to contention.

--   **Local Histograms:** Each thread computes its own local histograms for each channel.
-After all threads finish, the local histograms are merged into the final histograms.
-This approach minimizes contention and is usually the best performance/accuracy trade-off.
+-   **Local Histograms:** Minimizes synchronization overhead by deferring the merging of results until after the parallel processing is complete.
+Each thread computes its own local histograms, which are then combined into the final histograms.

 ## Output Explanation